Complex Generalized Integral Means Spectrum of Drifted Whole-Plane SLE and LLE: Complex generalized spectrum of drifted whole-plane SLE

 The separatrices between the different phases are located as follows \cite[Theorem 1.7]{DHLZ} (See Fig. \ref{fig:separatrix}.)
 For $p\leq -1-\frac{3\kappa}{8}$ there is a (quartic) curve ending at point $Q_0: p_0'=-1-\frac{3\kappa}{8},q_0'=-2-\frac{7\kappa}{8}$, that separates the half-plane into two parts, $\beta$ being equal to $\beta_{\mathrm{tip}}$ above that curve and to $\beta_1$ below it.
 In the strip $-1-\frac{3\kappa}{8}\leq p\leq \frac{3(4+\kappa)^2}{32\kappa}$, there is a section of parabola joining $Q_0$ to point $P_0=(p_0,q_0)$, with that separates the strip into two parts, an upper one where $\beta=\beta_0$ and a lower one where $\beta=\beta_1$.
 Finally the half-plane $p\geq p_0$ is similarly split by the half-line with unit slope starting at $P_0$ into an upper part where $\beta=\beta_{\mathrm{lin}}$, while $\beta=\beta_1$ in the lower part.
 It should be noticed that the generalized spectrum $\beta$ is not everywhere the maximum of the four spectra listed above \cite{DHLZ}.

 The existence of these phase transition lines was established in \cite{DHLZ} within a connected semi-infinite domain of the $(p,q)$ plane, as indicated in Fig. \ref{fig:raquette}.
 This domain of validity sweeps the plane from its upper-left part up to a piecewise boundary first made, for increasing values of $p$, of the dotted green parabola up to its intersection with the straight line $D_2$ of equation $p-q=1+\frac{\kappa}{2}$.
 It then follows this line up to its intersection $P_3=\left(1+\frac{2}{\kappa}, \frac{4-\kappa^2}{2\kappa}\right)$ with the red parabola.
 From there, the boundary is made of the section of red parabola up to point $P_0$ \eqref{eq:P0}, followed by the straight line $D_1$ of equation $q-p=\frac{16-\kappa^2}{32 \kappa}$.
 These restrictions to the domain of proof are due to technicalities involved in the proofs \cite{DNNZ,MR3638311,DHLZ}, and the spectrum is supposed to be still given by $\beta_1$ in the whole connected domain located to the right of the piecewise boundary just described.
 Recent work by Xuan Hieu Ho extends the domain of validity to the whole interior of the red parabola \cite{XHH}.
+Let us now turn to the complex generalized spectrum of whole-plane SLE for $(p,q)\in \mathbb C^2$, possibly with a drift term.